OpenFreeEnergy/openfe/docs/guide/protocols/plainmd.rst

 The :class:`.PlainMDProtocol` enables the user to run a Molecular Dynamics (MD) simulation of a :class:`.ChemicalSystem`, which can contain e.g. a solvated protein-ligand complex, a molecule and water, or a molecule in vacuum.

-TODO: Later add ref to ChemicalSystem section
+.. todo: Later add ref to ChemicalSystem section

 Scientific Details
 ------------------